 Understanding Guatemalan cuisine is all about understanding the country’s demographics and history.

 Demographically, Guatemala’s population is 40-60% indigenous (the government officially says 44%, but when I was in Guatemala, I was told 60%), while 40-56% identify as non-indigenous.
 The ladder group is a combination of Mestizos (mixed European and indigenous) and European.
-Some say the Mestizos are around 40% and the European are 16%.
+Some say the Mestizos are around 40% and the Europeans are 16%.

 According to the Guatemalan government, of the indigenous population, 41.7% are Maya, 1.8% are Xinca, .2% are of African descent, .1% are Garifuna, and .2% are foreign.